 In project management, resource allocation can help you ensure your project team has the assets—whether that’s budget, tools, or team members—to hit the project’s objectives.
 Effectively allocating resources can help you achieve your project goals on time and on budget.

 If you’ve never created a resource allocation plan before, this article is for you.
 We’ll walk you through five steps to allocate resources effectively.
 Then, get a preview of common resource allocation challenges—and what you can do to get ahead of them.

 Resource allocation is the process of identifying and assigning available resources to an initiative.
 Effective resource allocation makes the best use of team resources while maximizing resource impact and supporting your team’s goals.
-To create a resource allocation plan, identify the right resources—including team members, tools, budget, and more—you need to accomplish your project deliverables.Lees: Wat is een gewenst resultaat in projectbeheer?
+To create a resource allocation plan, identify the right resources—including team members, tools, budget, and more—you need to accomplish your project deliverables.Lees: Wat is een deliverable in projectbeheer?

 A resource is anything that helps you complete a project.
 This can include: